A user need, pain, or desire driving behaviour.

 A need is the stable underlying requirement a person carries into a situation, the thing that stays true whatever solutionSolutionDiscoveryA proposed approach to address an opportunityView reference → they end up using.
-A want names a particular solution they have in mind; a need names the state they are trying to reach.
-The discipline of product work is to find the need beneath the want, because the want changes with every new option on the market and the need barely moves.
+A want names a particular solution a person has in mind; a need names the state they are trying to reach.
+The want changes with every new option on the market, while the need barely moves.

 A recurring split in the literature is between articulated and latent needs.
 Articulated needs are the ones a person can state plainly, such as "I want longer battery life."
 Satisfying them tends to produce incremental improvement.
 Latent needs sit below conscious expression, and surfacing them is where larger product moves come from.
 One argument worth keeping is that latent needs are less mysterious than they sound: the usual block is shallow questioning, and repeated "why" follow-up draws them out.